 My biggest hope for Parasol is that the idea catches some traction and gets picked up and integrated into one (or more!) of the many wonderful navigation apps out there in the wild.
 A few things I had hoped to tackle but ran out of time for are:

 - Use sidewalks rather than roads for routing.
-While OpenStreetMaps allows for sidewalks to be included, many are missing from the database.
+While OpenStreetMaps includes special tags for sidewalks, coverage is woefully incomplete.
 This is problematic because Parasol is not able to advise user’s to take advantage of streets where one sidewalk is shady.
 A few ways to go about this might be (1) trying to synthesize a sidewalk graph, or (2) adjust the sun and shade costs to follow the best side of each street.

 - Adjust shade to account for seasonal tree cover.
 It is definitely possible to identify trees from the LiDAR data, and the shade cast by these trees could be adjusted based on the season.
 Even better, it is probably possible to use satellite imagery to drive the timing of the change.